YongDaLi/rtd_conversion/README.md

 # rtd_conversion
 We're using a **PT-1000 RTD** (resistance temperature detector) to measure the cold junction temperature of a thermocouple.
-This is to provide the reference temperature needed to calcualte the measured temperature of the thermocouples.
+This is to provide the reference temperature needed to calculate the measured temperature of the thermocouples.
 All data is being recorded in the [PicoLog ADC 20/24](https://www.picotech.com/data-logger/adc-20-adc-24/precision-data-acquisition) datalogger.

 The **RTD's resistance changes with temperature**.
 We implemented a simple voltage divider circuit.
 By measuring the voltage drop (with the datalogger), we can calculate the resistance by Ohm's Law (V = iR).
 See schematic for details.